-Partner with a local school to hold an interactive assembly or a program for a health class in honor of NWGHAAD.
+Host an assembly at your school or find a local school to partner with to hold an interactive assembly or a program for a health class in honor of NWGHAAD.

 This is a great way to share knowledge with young women and girls about HIV and AIDS.
 Listed below are a few options for your event:

 Talk to administrators about the best type of interactive assembly.
-You can even adapt other ideas in this document for your school assembly.
+You can even adapt other ideas from this page for your school assembly.

-Everyone uses the restroom, so here's an opportunity to provide women and girls with important reading material on HIV and AIDS for their bathroom breaks.
+Everyone uses the restroom, so a restroom campaign is an opportunity to provide women and girls with important reading material on HIV and AIDS for their bathroom breaks.
 This is an easy way to educate women and girls in your community about HIV prevention and the impact of HIV and AIDS.

-What you'll need: paper for flyers, a printer, some creativity
+What you'll need: paper for flyers, tape, a printer, some creativity

-You can go to the Resources page and print the NWGHAAD poster, or you can create your own.
-If you want to start from scratch, design a flyer that will grab the reader's attention.
-Try coming up with a catchy title, or use this year's theme!
+Design a flyer that will grab the reader's attention, using graphics and images from the NWGHAAD social media toolkit.
+Try coming up with a catchy title or use this year's theme!
 Next, include some statistics about HIV and AIDS and women.
-You can find some statistics in the NWGHAAD fact sheet or use the tips listed on the What every woman needs to know about HIV and AIDS or What every girl needs to know about HIV and AIDS pages.
+You can find helpful statistics in the NWGHAAD fact sheet or use the tips listed on the What every woman needs to know about HIV and AIDS or What every girl needs to know about HIV and AIDS pages.
 You may also want to include a picture of women and girls, the NWGHAAD logo, or a picture of a red ribbon; try to choose something that will resonate with your community.
 Finally, include information about HIV services in your area, such as where people can find free testing locations.
 After obtaining permission from each facility, post flyers in women's restrooms on college campuses, in restaurants, local businesses, bars, high schools, and state agencies, such as welfare or unemployment offices.

 You can use social media to raise awareness about how women and girls are impacted by HIV and AIDS.
 Social media networks provide a great space for people to share their experiences, encourage discussion, and educate one another.
 Use Facebook, Twitter, Pinterest, Instagram, Tumblr, or blogs to raise awareness about HIV and AIDS in honor of NWGHAAD March 10 or anytime throughout the month of March.

-Take pictures of what you are doing in honor of NWGHAAD and tag them with #NWGHAAD and #BestDefense.
-Share the photos with others to help raise awareness.
+Take pictures or videos of what you are doing in honor of NWGHAAD and tag them with #NWGHAAD and #ICanStopHIV.
+Share the photos and videos with others to help raise awareness.
 You can also share these photos on Facebook, Twitter, or any other photo-sharing website.

-Write a blog post about NWGHAAD or any other topic that focuses on HIV and AIDS among women and girls in honor of NWGHAAD.
-The blog post could be about reducing stigma, increasing awareness, education, prevention, or other relevant topics.
+Write a blog post about NWGHAAD or what HIV prevention means to you.
+The blog post could be about any topic that focuses on HIV and AIDS among women and girls in honor of NWGHAAD.
 Share your blog on Facebook, Twitter, or any other social networking site.

-Create a video blog sharing how HIV and AIDS has affected you or how you are raising awareness of the disease.
-You can also use your blog to feature your experience at a NWGHAAD event.
-Share your videos on Facebook, YouTube, Twitter, or any other social networking site.
+Create a video blog sharing what HIV prevention means to you, how HIV and AIDS have affected you, and why or how you are raising awareness about HIV and AIDS.
+You can also use your video blog to feature your experience at a NWGHAAD event.
+Share your videos on Facebook, YouTube, Twitter, Instagram, or any other social networking site.

-Present a free webinar that discusses some of the myths and facts about HIV and AIDS, or provide general information about the disease.
+Present a free webinar that discusses some of the myths and facts about HIV and AIDS or provide general information about the disease and prevention.
 Encourage discussion and inspire participants to take action.
-Promote the webinar on your organization's website, Facebook, Twitter, Pinterest, or LinkedIn.
+Promote the webinar on your organization's website, Facebook, Twitter, Pinterest, Instagram, or LinkedIn.

 Share local stats on HIV and AIDS among women and girls in your community